Discover my current regimen (since August 2015) more info

 Additional Factors to Consider

-Since the cause of seborrheic dermatitis is it not fully understood, it’s important to understand the limitations of the current understanding.
+Given the incomplete understanding of seborrheic dermatitis causes, it’s crucial to acknowledge the limitations of current research.

-Much of the research on the malassezia yeast has focused on ways to minimize its population.
-However, there are studies which clearly show that individuals with healthy skin can have similar amounts of malassezia yeast on their skin as those experiencing issues [8, 9]).
+Much of the Malassezia research has been directed at minimizing yeast populations.
+However, studies show that healthy individuals can have similar amounts of Malassezia on their skin as those with seborrheic dermatitis [7, 8]).

-For example, some studies have explored the possible implication of:
+For example, some studies have investigated potential links to:

-• Nutritional deficiencies, such as Vitamin E [11], essential fatty acids, vitamins A, E and D, vitamins B1, B2, B6, niacin and biotin, vitamin C selenium, zinc, iron [12]
+• Nutritional deficiencies (Vitamin E [], essential fatty acids, vitamins A, E, and D, B vitamins, vitamin C, selenium, zinc, iron [10])

 • Stress and depression [12]